 - Students must be enrolled in grades 7–12 within the identified middle schools or high schools.

-- Students are often recommended by their school counselors as motivated to continue their education after high school.
+- Students are often recommended by their school counselors as motivated to continue their education or training after high school.

 There are many ways for students to be eligible to participate in GEAR UP: